Gaudineer Scenic Area

 Hiking the Gaudineer Scenic Area Old Growth Trail

 The Gaudineer Old Growth Trail is a half-mile loop that passes through the last remaining stands of virgin red spruce.
 The area was spared from logging because of a surveying error during the 1920s.
 Wasting little time, we took off down the trail.
 Dense vegetation and towering trees quickly blocked the rays of sunshine in the parking lot.
-The trail was covered with wet rotting leaves, giving off that classic musky and familiar Appalachia aroma.
+The trail was covered with wet rotting leaves, giving off that classic musky and familiar Appalachian aroma.

 As we walked along the path, many of the larger trees bore fire scars from years past.
 Some of the trees are 250 years old.
 A sign along the trail informed us that the older trees were dying.
 When the trees reach that age, they are more susceptible to death from drought, insects, disease, and wind.
 There was a sign at the trailhead that clearly warned us not to hike this trail during high winds.